canonical/ubuntu-packaging-guide/debian-dir-overview.rst

 In Ubuntu we set the Maintainer field to a general address because anyone can change any package (this differs from Debian where changing packages is usually restricted to an individual or a team).

-For further information, see the `control file section <http://www.debian.org/doc/debian-policy/ch-controlfields.html>`_ of the Debian Policy Manual.
+For further information, see the `control file section (Chapter 5) <http://www.debian.org/doc/debian-policy/ch-controlfields.html>`_ of the Debian Policy Manual.

 The copyright file
 -------------------------------

 This file gives the copyright information for both the upstream source and the packaging.
-Ubuntu and `Debian Policy <http://www.debian.org/doc/debian-policy/ch-docs.html#s-copyrightfile>`_ require that each package installs a verbatim copy of its copyright and license information to ``/usr/share/doc/$(package_name)/copyright``.
+Ubuntu and `Debian Policy (Section 12.5) <http://www.debian.org/doc/debian-policy/ch-docs.html#s-copyrightfile>`_ require that each package installs a verbatim copy of its copyright and license information to ``/usr/share/doc/$(package_name)/copyright``.

 Generally, copyright information is found in the COPYING file in the program's source directory.
 This file should include such information as the names of the author and the packager, the URL from which the source came, a Copyright line with the year and copyright holder, and the text of the copyright itself.
 An example template would be::